 Simio is a modern simulation software for fast and flexible modeling of production and logistics processes.
-Simio makes it easy for you to connect the company data sources directly to the models and to generate valuable analysis from the simulation runs.
+Simio makes it easy for you to connect the company data sources directly to the models.
+Simio also lets you generate valuable analysis from the simulation runs.

 Modeling efficient and modern